 Where to Buy Soybeans

 Try different kinds of soybeans from a variety of sources.
-The price is extremely reasonable so your experimentation won’t break the bank.
+The price is reasonable so your experimentation won’t break the bank.
 Asian markets are great sources.
 I’ve even great beans at Chinese, Koreans and Japanese markets.

 Mine health food markets, specialty grocers and supermarkets.
 Head to the bulk section to see what’s available.
 You may be surprised.